 Family members fall into a separate category.
 Some family members are not subject to certain payroll taxes even if they are your employees.

 Is there a specific exception from income tax withholding for wages you pay to family members?
-There isn't a specific exemption, so if family members are common-law employees of your business, you'll generally have to withhold income taxes from the wages you pay them.
+No. There isn't a specific exemption, so if family members are common-law employees of your business, you'll generally have to withhold income taxes from the wages you pay them.

 However, you may be relieved from FICA taxes and federal and state unemployment taxes in some situations if you don't run your business through a corporation:

 - Children: For a child who works as an employee of your business, you're relieved from withholding and paying FICA taxes until the child reaches 18 and from paying FUTA taxes until the child reaches age 21.